kankits/Not-Random/README.md

 # COL362-Project
-1. Clone the repository
+1. Follow the instructions in `home/readme.txt`
-2. Install dependencies `pip install -r requirements.txt`
-3. Run flask server `flask run`